-The WD Gold (Amazon) drives are designed to handle high workloads (up to 550 TB per year) continuously for years.
+The WD Gold (Lowest Price) drives are designed to handle high workloads (up to 550 TB per year) continuously for years.
 They boast a phenomenal mean time before failure (MTBF) of 2.5 million hours.
 That is partly due to vibration control technologies like the Enhanced RAFF (Rotary Acceleration Feed Forward) technology, and extensive testing.

 The WD Gold (lowest price on Amazon) is designed for the most arduous and demanding conditions in the datacenter, but it doesn’t mean you can’t use it in a less-demanding desktop environment.
 In fact, tech enthusiasts who want nothing but the best hard disk drive and can afford to pay for the bespoke quality, can buy and use the WD Gold in their desktops or even NAS systems!